 Geology & Volcanology

 At Porto de Santa Iria, you can see pieces of evidence of past volcanic eruptions with your bare eyes and feel them with your hand.
-Indeed, to reach water you need to pass by old lava, which dried a long time ago and created this natural pool surrounded by lava rock and interesting geological formations like the islets in the ocean.
+Indeed, to reach the water, you must pass by old lava that has dried a long time ago, creating a natural pool surrounded by lava rock and interesting geological formations, such as the islets found in the ocean.

 All this comes from the Volcano of Lagoa do Fogo, whose last eruption was in 1543.
-It is still active and could erupt any day, but don’t worry, we have scientists keeping an eye on the Azorean volcanoes.
+It is still active and could erupt at any time, but don’t worry – we have scientists monitoring the Azorean volcanoes.

 History & Geography

-Porto de Santa Iria always was a fishing harbour, but nowadays you won’t see so many fishing boats.
+Porto de Santa Iria has always been a fishing harbor, but nowadays, you won’t see as many fishing boats.
 Now, some boats are doing excursions to explore the nearby caves and cliffs, and locals use this wonderful place to swim and sunbathe.

-The small harbour of Santa Iria is located in Ribeirinha, in the county of Ribeira Grande – North coast of São Miguel island.
+The small harbour of Santa Iria is located in Ribeirinha, in the county of Ribeira Grande, on the north coast of São Miguel.

 Fauna & Flora

-Between the impressive high green cliffs and the magnificent Atlantic Ocean, Porto de Santa Iria is rich in marine wildlife.
-The Azores archipelago is a paradise for cetaceans, fish, and many aquatic species.
+Between the impressively high green cliffs and the magnificent Atlantic Ocean, Porto de Santa Iria is rich in marine wildlife.
+The Azores’ archipelago is a paradise for cetaceans, fish, and many aquatic species.

-Here you have a beautiful small spot to jump off lava rocks or the tiny harbour made of cement.
+Here you have a beautiful, small spot to jump off lava rocks or the tiny harbor made of cement.
 But don’t forget your mask and tuba, you won’t regret it!
-We might not have corals in the Azores, but fishes are colourful here.
+We might not have corals in the Azores, but fish are colorful here.

-Please note that this is not an official bathing area so there is no lifeguard, changing rooms, toilets, café, or anything.
-If the weather or sea conditions are not great, we do not recommend taking a chance swimming there, also if you are not comfortable in the ocean.
+Please note that this is not an official bathing area, so there is no lifeguard, changing rooms, toilets, café, or other facilities available.
+If the weather or sea conditions are not great, we do not recommend taking a chance swimming there, especially if you are not comfortable in the ocean.

 Did you know

-Best Time To Visit Porto de Santa Iria
+Plan Your Visit to Porto de Santa Iria

 To enjoy the sun, you need to come to Porto de Santa Iria in the morning or early afternoon.
 In fact, because of the high cliffs all around, the sun will hide quite fast behind.
 This is the best way to see the clear waters transparent.